Cristian Gamboa: Club career

 On 27 August 2019, Gamboa joined VfL Bochum on a two-year deal.
-On 12 February 2022, he scored once in a 4-2 win against Bayern Munich.
+On 12 February 2022, he scored once in a 4–2 win against Bayern Munich.

 On 8 May 2025, Bochum announced that Gamboa and teammate Anthony Losilla would leave the club at the end of the season.
 Following his departure from the club, Gamboa retired from professional football after a 19-year career, making a total of over 370 appearances for club and country.

 International career

 He participated in the 2009 FIFA U-20 World Cup for Costa Rica where they finished in fourth place.
 He has represented Costa Rica in other international games.

 He made his debut for the Costa Rica national football team in January 2010, in a friendly match against Argentina.
 Gamboa scored his first goal in a 7–0 home win against Guyana in a 2014 World Cup qualifier.
 He was selected for the Costa Rica national team against part at the 2014 FIFA World Cup, and played in all five games, reaching the quarter-final where they were eventually knocked out on penalty kicks by the Netherlands.

-On May 2018, he was selected in Costa Rica's 23-man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was selected in Costa Rica's 23-man squad for the 2018 FIFA World Cup in Russia.